Guides2 April 2026

 Specialisms: Machine learning, AI safety, public sector AI, healthcare analytics

-Strengths: Exceptional technical reputation, deep public sector experience, AI safety expertise.
+Strengths: Strong technical reputation, public sector experience, AI safety expertise.

 FOIL